 - Weaving or knitting: 2 different ways to turn yarns into harder or softer fabric.
 It is in this phase that the resistance of the thread is crucial, the shorter is the fibre, the thicker the thread will be.

 Recycled cotton and wool fibres are shorter than virgin ones and that is why they are harder to spin into yarn and therefore require additional fibres (either virgin or synthetic) to enable processing.
 Currently, no more than 30% of recycled content is commonly found in recycled cotton materials.
-Usually, recycled cotton gets used in denim, as the thicker yard in suitable for a thicker fabric.
+Usually, recycled cotton gets used in denim, as the thicker yard is suitable for a thicker fabric.
 Recycled wool is often used as weft yarns on products that have cotton warps.
-Technology is advancing every year, so dependant on the manufacturer, less and less virgin wool is needed to obtain high quality yarns and fabrics.
-However, 100% recycled wool of acceptable quality for high street retailers can be achieved with difficulty and will remain for the time being in the realm of home knitters who can unravel and knit again to reuse ready-made yarn.
+Technology is advancing every year, so dependant on the manufacturer, less and less virgin wool is needed to obtain high-quality yarns and fabrics.
+However, 100% recycled wool of acceptable quality for high street retailers can be achieved with difficulty and will remain for the time being in the realm of home knitters who can unravel and knit again to reuse the ready-made yarn.

 The best candidates for chemical recycling are PET and other types of polyesters.
 It is quite common nowadays to get fibres out of recycled plastic bottles, especially fleece and other materials used in outdoor equipment.
 A well known outdoor apparel company has developed a closed loop recycling scheme for their own products for customers who have purchased one of their polyester garments can bring them back to be recycled once they are worn out.